 - 1 cup water

-- Combine all ingredients in a medium sauce pan and bring to a low boil, stirring to dissolve sugar, honey and arrowroot starch.
+Combine all ingredients in a medium sauce pan and bring to a low boil, stirring to dissolve sugars, honey and arrowroot starch/cornstarch slurry.
 Simmer for 30 minutes.

 - Strain; discard the ginger, thyme and vanilla bean.

 Allow to cool and thicken before serving.
 NOTE: if the syrup not be as thick as you prefer after is cools, bring the syrup back to a simmer, whisk in an additional teaspoon of arrowroot starch allowing it to dissolve, turn off heat and allow to cool to room temperature.

 NOTE for Thicker Syrup: if the syrup not be as thick as you prefer after is cools, bring the syrup back to a simmer, whisk in an additional teaspoon of arrowroot starch and water allowing it to dissolve, turn off heat and allow to cool to room temperature.